 General

 For modern solid state digital radars the emitted signals may be very complicated and include both phase-modulation, frequency-hopping and -sweeping and pulse width modulation.
 This makes a single definition of minimum detectable signal and disturbing signal difficult.
-The following is a generalized approach based upon a calculated MDI value [i.9]:
+The following is a generalized approach based upon a calculated MDS value [i.9]: